Dutchess County Fair & Other Fun New York State Fairs Including Three in NYC

 Historic Richmond Town, 441 Clarke Avenue

-Didn't know we had county fairs right here in NYC, did you?
-Well we actually have three!
+Didn't know we had county fairs in NYC?
+Well, we actually have three!
 This annual shindig is the oldest and, at 25 acres, the biggest of the trio, and takes place at New York City's only living history museum, which is located in the Staten Island Greenbelt.
 Unlike many county fairs, most attractions at Richmond are included with the price of admission, so the kids can enjoy carnival rides, crafts, eating contests, pig races, car displays, magicians, live music and face time with farm animals at no extra cost.
 There will also be vendors, fattening food and pony rides for additional fees.

 West Side County Fair – Upper West Side